Chapter 35: Accident

 Thomas was having one of his biannual styling visits with Gabriel.
 He would collect Gabriel once he got to Eraldus, drive to the large shopping centre, buy whatever Gabriel deemed worthy, have a coffee and a talk, and then Thomas would go on to his other meetings in the city.
 Thomas’s day would end with Kathleen over dinner.
 She always picked the restaurant.
 In a deliberate effort to get Thomas out of his comfort zone, she picked all sorts of weird and wonderful places.

-Tonight, it was the Afghan Light, an endearing and interesting restaurant where everyone sat on elaborately decorated cushions, inside a tent made from heavily embroidered fabrics, drinking tea called Kahwah.
+Tonight, it was the Afghan Light.
+It was an endearing and interesting restaurant.
+Everyone sat on elaborately decorated cushions, inside a tent made from heavily embroidered fabrics, drinking tea called Kahwah.
 The tea was a combination of green tea, cardamom pods, cinnamon bark, saffron strands, ginger, and almonds.
 Like Masala tea from India and Kashmiri tea from Pakistan, the exact recipe is unique to each family.
 The first cup of tea was sweetened and the next was not.
 Thomas mentioned to Kathleen that it was a bit like love.

 “First,” said Thomas, “you get pulled in by the loveliness then you get beaten by the issues.”

 Kathleen laughed and replied, “Otherwise, who would willingly walk the path of love relationships if they knew its cost without first being seduced by its promise?”